Introduction to Arithmetic Groups

-In \cref{HilbertCohoDefn}, the subspace $B^1(H; \rho)$ may fail to be closed.
-In this case, the quotient space $\coho^1(H; \rho)$ does not have a good topology.
-Fortunately, it can be shown that \cref{T<>H1=0} remains valid if we replace $B^1(H;\rho)$ with its closure:
+In \cref{HilbertCohoDefn}, the subspace $\cobdry1(H; \pi)$ may fail to be closed \csee{AlmInvt->B1NotClosed}.
+In this case, the quotient space $\coho1(H; \pi)$ does not have a good topology.
+Fortunately, it can be shown that \cref{T<>FH} remains valid even if we replace $\cobdry1(H;\pi)$ with its closure: